shubhvjain/blocks/source/block.md

 ## The overview of the algorithm

- 1. Generate document object
+ 1. Generate document object  and the block dependency graph [done]
- 2. Generate dependency graph
- 3. Check for cycles
- 4. Generate the order of processing
+ 2. Check for cycles and generate the order of processing  [done]
- 5. generate code files
+ 3. generate code files
- 6. save code files
+ 4. save code files

 ### Part 1.
-Generate the document object
+Generate the document object and the block dependency graph

 1. split the doc by the new line character